GrafiteInc/Docs/docs/utilities/forms.md

 This will generate a form with these fields only.
 You can also set the `orientation` if you wish to use labels on the left side instead of above and `columns` if you wish to generate a form in which the fields are split into more columns.

 `$routePrefix` is required as it defines the routes using route names which match the standards route naming of Laravel.

+`$routeParameters` is required if you need to pass more than the default ID parameter for a form.
+This is also needed if you wish to use `uuid` etc.

 `$hasFiles` enables the file submission of the form.